fachryadhitya/planify/README.md

 - Planify is a calendar app that can act as your daily event log, it saves the data to local storage

 ### How To Run This Project Locally
-- type `npm run start` in your command line and youre goood to go 💖
+- type `npm install` and then `npm run start` in your command line and youre goood to go 💖

 ### How To Run The Test
 - type `npm run test` in your command line